-Domestic Equity
+- Russell 3000 I. Domestic Equity

-International Equity
+- MSCI ACWI ex US

-Fixed Income
+- 2. International Equity 3.
+Fixed Income Bloomberg Barclays Capital Aggregate

-Cash
+- 4. Cash

+- US Treasury Bill average for past quarter

+- Appropriate based on strategy 5.
 Alternatives

-Russell 3000

-MSCI ACWI ex US

-Bloomberg Barclays Capital Aggregate

-US Treasury Bill average for past quarter

-Appropriate based on strategy

-I. Prohibited Investments (PROHIBITIONS)
+I. Prohibited Activities

-The following investments are not directly allowed as independent investments within a separate account, but are allowed inside managed hedge funds under the Alternative Investment Category or within a mutual fund for the other asset classes and requires authorization by the Investment Committee.
+The following investments are not allowed as independent investments within a separate account, but are allowed inside managed hedge funds under the Alternative Investment Category or within a mutual fund for the other asset classes and requires authorization by the Investment Committee.
 The portfolio's allocation range:

 - I. Trading in securities on margin - 2.
 Trading in commodity futures - 3.
-Investments in working interest in oil or gas well - 4.
-Purchasing "puts" and "calls" and "straddles" - 5.
-Selling and purchasing warrants and options without prior written approval - 6.
-Selling short - 7.
-Derivatives - 8.
-Any additional Investments which increase risk and integrity of the non-profit status of the Foundation beyond those identified above (#I-7)

-J. Treatment of Donated Securities (SALE OF DONATED SECURITIES)

-Donations of publicly traded securities shall be sold upon receipt.

-K. Liquidity

-- 1. Finance & Investment Committee to monitor cash flow to ensure sufficient liquidity to fulfill the spending objectives and operational costs of the Foundation - 2.
-Finance & Investment Committee will notify the Investment Advisor(s) as early as possible to allow adequate time to acquire the necessary liquid reserves

-L. Investment Performance Review and Evaluation

-- I. Investment Advisor(s) to report not less than quarterly to the Finance & Investment Committee to include: - a.
+Purchasing "puts" and "calls" and "straddles" - 4.
+Selling and purchasing warrants and options without prior written approval - 5.
+Selling short - 6.
+Derivatives - 7.
+Any additional Investments which increase risk and integrity of the non-profit status of the Foundation beyond those identified above (#1-6) - J. Treatment of Donated Securities (SALE OF DONATED SECURITIES) Donations of publicly traded securities shall be sold within one business day of knowledge of receipt. - K. Liquidity - 1.
+Finance & Investment Committee to monitor cash flow to ensure sufficient liquidity to fulfill the spending objectives and operational costs of the Foundation - 2.
+Finance & Investment Committee will notify the Investment Advisor(s) 30 days in advance to allow adequate time to acquire the necessary liquid reserves - L. Investment Performance Review and Evaluation - 1.
+Investment Advisor(s) to report not less than quarterly to the Finance & Investment Committee to include: - a.
 Portfolio performance (comparative gross returns and respective benchmarks) - b.
 A complete accounting of all transactions (beginning balance, fees, capital appreciation, income, and ending balance for each account) - 2.
-Board may request a meeting

-M. Policy Changes
+Board may request a meeting - M. Policy Changes